awsdocs/aws-greengrass-developer-guide/doc_source/quick-start.md

 **Note**
 Make sure that the AWS Region selected in the console is the same one that you used to configure your Greengrass environment\.
 By default, the Region is US West \(Oregon\)\.

-   1. In the navigation pane, choose **Greengrass**, then choose **Groups** to locate the newly created group\.
+   1. In the navigation pane, choose **Greengrass**, then choose **Classic \(V1\)**, and then choose **Groups** to locate the newly created group\.

 1. <a name="quick-start-next-steps"></a>If you included the Hello World Lambda function, Greengrass device setup deploys the Greengrass group to your core device\.
-To test the Lambda function, or to learn how to remove the Lambda function from the group, continue to [Verify the Lambda function is running on the core device](lambda-check.md) in Module 3\-1 of the Getting Started tutorial\.
+To test the Lambda function, or for information about how to remove the Lambda function from the group, continue to [Verify the Lambda function is running on the core device](lambda-check.md) in Module 3\-1 of the Getting Started tutorial\.
 **Note**
 Make sure that the AWS Region selected in the console is the same one that you used to configure your Greengrass environment\.
 By default, the Region is US West \(Oregon\)\.